 - 1. In the Uyuni Web UI, navigate to Systems > Virtual Host Managers. - 2.
 Click [Create] and select Google Compute Engine from the drop-down menu. - 3.
-In the Add a Google Conpute Engine Virtual Host Manager section, use these parameters: - ° In the Label field, type a custom name for your VHM. - ° In the Service Account Email field, type the email address associated with your Google account. - In the Cert Path field, type the path to the certificate downloaded from the GCE panel. - ° In the Project ID field, type the project ID used by the GCE instance. - ° In the Zone field, type the zone your VM is located in.
+In the Add a Google Conpute Engine Virtual Host Manager section, use these parameters: - ° In the Label field, type a custom name for your VHM. - ° In the Service Account Email field, type the email address associated with your service account. - ° In the Cert Path field, type the local path on the Uyuni Server to the key that you downloaded from the GCE panel. - ° In the Project ID field, type the project ID used by the GCE instance. - ° In the Zone field, type the zone your VM is located in.
 This is required for subscription matching to work. - 4.
 Click [Create] to save your changes and create the VHM. - 5.
 On the Virtual Host Managers page, select the new VHM. - 6.
 On the Properties page, click [Refresh Data] to inventory the new VHM.